kshtjraj05/lowesForGeeks/README.md

 # lowesForGeeks
-A restful web API for an event hosting platform.
+A restful web API for an event hosting platform using Spring Boot, Maria DB server, JPA and Hibernate.

 # Requirements
 - Install Java 1.8 or higher.